 A WEEE compliance fee has been enabled under the WEEE regulations since 2014.
-The methodology chosen by the Government for 2014, 2015, 2017, 2018, 2019 and 2020 was based on proposals submitted by the Joint Trade Associations (JTA).
-For 2016, the adopted methodology was based upon the proposal submitted by Valpak.
+The methodologies chosen by Defra for 2014, 2015, 2017, 2018, 2019, 2020 and 2021 were based upon proposals submitted by the Joint Trade Associations (JTA).
+For 2016, the adopted methodology chosen by Defra was based upon the proposal submitted by Valpak.

-We believe that the original basic economic rationale for the general concept of a compliance fee, as set out by the JTA in 2014 and 2015 (accessible here), is comprehensive and remains largely valid in 2021.
-In the years we have submitted a proposal for the methodology of the compliance fee, we have based our proposals on this analysis, and whilst the Government's guidance referred to in the paper's section 5.4 has been amended by Defra subsequently, it remains largely similar to current compliance fee guidance.
+Valpak believe the original basic economic rationale for the general concept of a compliance fee, as set out by the JTA in 2014 and 2015 (accessible here), is comprehensive and remains largely valid in 2022.
+In the years Valpak has submitted a proposal for the methodology of a compliance fee, we have based our proposals on this analysis, and whilst the government's guidance referred to in the paper's section 5.4 has been amended by Defra in subsequent years, it remains largely similar to current compliance fee guidance.

-In our view, the analysis within the JTA's paper clearly demonstrates a number of salient principles, which we have used as the basis for our proposals, not least to avoid radical change and contribute towards the Government's objective of improving the stability of the WEEE system, and we believe they remain valid today.
+In our view, the analysis presented within the JTA's paper clearly demonstrates a number of salient principles, which we have used as the basis for our compliance fee methodology proposals in previous years, not least to avoid radical change and contribute towards the government's objective of improving the stability of the WEEE system, and we believe they remain valid today.
 Those principles are:

-- Retaining a compliance fee is an essential feature of the current UK WEEE system that provides continuity and reinforces important signals to operators that it is a mechanism intended to: - a.
-Prevent the potential for excessive costs to be charged by over collecting PCSs - b.
-Prevent producers being charged excessively for continuing access to WEEE material, and - c.
-Encourage PCSs to meet their collection targets whilst at the same time providing a mechanism whereby schemes which are not able fully to meet their target can instead pay a sum to contribute to valuable projects to improve the system for the future, without jeopardising their approval for further compliance years. - 2.
-The level of fee should be differentiated by material collection stream because the costs and tonnages involved in each are significantly different.
+- Retaining a compliance fee is an essential feature of the current UK WEEE system.
+Its retention will provide critical continuity and reinforce important signals to operators, namely that it is a mechanism intended to: - a.
+Prevent the potential for excessive costs to be charged by PCSs which over collect - b.
+Prevent producers being charged excessively for continuing access to WEEE material - c.
+Encourage PCSs to meet their collection targets, whilst at the same time providing a mechanism whereby schemes that are not able fully to meet their target can instead pay a sum to contribute to valuable projects to improve the system for the future, without jeopardising their approval for further compliance years.

-- 3. Fees should be based on actual collection and treatment cost information provided to an independent administrator by all PCSs wishing to use the fee. - 4.
-The basic fee should be escalated by a continuous and gradually rising factor so that schemes which are significantly below their target and need to use the fee for a greater tonnage pay a higher figure per tonne than those which require only a low tonnage.
+- 2. The level of fee should be differentiated by material collection stream because the costs and tonnages involved in each stream are significantly different. - 3.
+Fees should be based on actual collection and treatment cost information provided to an independent administrator by all PCSs wishing to use the fee, as well as those wishing to submit data on a voluntary basis. - 4.
+The basic fee should be escalated by a continuous and gradually rising factor so that schemes which are significantly below their target and need to use the fee for a significant tonnage pay a higher figure per tonne than those which require the use of the fee for a smaller degree of shortfall relative to their target.
 This increases the incentive on schemes to meet their collection targets without using the compliance fee. - 5.
 There are benefits in retaining a degree of consistency in fee methodologies from year to year.
 Adjustments should be made to respond to changing market circumstances, but these should not be too abrupt as to lead to instability in the system. - 6.
 Strict data confidentiality should be maintained throughout the process.

-Valpak's proposed compliance fee methodology for 2021 remains largely consistent to those we have proposed in previous years.
-In the following sub-section, we have outlined how our assessment of the WEEE market in 2021 has led to the conclusion that many of the core aspects of our proposals from years previous should be largely retained.
+Valpak's proposed compliance fee methodology for 2022 remains largely consistent to those we have proposed in previous years.
+In the following sub-section, we have outlined how our assessment of the WEEE market in 2022 has led to the conclusion that many of the core aspects of our proposals from years previous should be largely retained.